 I say versatile as it can go with quite a lot of things when you think about it.....And exciting, because I never knew syrup was so easy to make!
 I want to use this espresso syrup on everything!

-Personally, I have used it for the following so far – drizzled over breakfast waffles (with crispy bacon and powdered sugar – think salty and sugary) served with a coffee on the side; as a glaze for the roasted nuts (more to come on this); drizzled over freshly popped popcorn – it makes the popcorn sticky, so then grind some sea salt on the popcorn to give it that sweet and salty, and now espresso, flavour – making a great snack!
+Personally, I have used it for the following – drizzled over breakfast waffles (with crispy bacon and powdered sugar – think salty and sugary) served with a coffee on the side; as a glaze for the roasted nuts (more to come on this); drizzled over freshly popped popcorn – it makes the popcorn sticky, so then grind some sea salt on the popcorn to give it that sweet and salty, and with an espresso, flavour – making a great snack!

 I am now fantasising how amazing it would go drizzled over vanilla or chocolate ice-cream…..